RICK RASMUSSEN, OWNER/PRESIDENT

 I moved to Colorado for three years, and continued to master my trade, erecting buildings and structures, and of course, racing down black diamond trails on my free time.
 When I moved back to IL in 1978, my brother, Rick, had just left the racing arena, and proposed we partner together and start our own business.
 I knew Rick was incredibly talented, there wasn’t anything he couldn’t build and build better than the average Joe, so I invested in him and Dynamic Precision Products, Inc.

-I’ve been married 18 years, with one beautiful daughter, a black lab named Shadow, and my baby, a Heritage Harley.
-While we have certainly been through tough times in our business, surviving 34 years through some of the toughest economic terrain, I never once considered walking away, because I believe in my brother, myself, our team, and the solutions we provide.
+I’ve been married 25 years, with one beautiful daughter, a black lab named Shadow, and my baby, a Heritage Harley.
+While we have certainly been through tough times in our business, surviving almost four decades through some of the toughest economic terrain, I never once considered walking away, because I believe in my brother, myself, our team, and the solutions we provide.